All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Tokyo

-Asakusa is the heart of old Tokyo and is friendly called “Edo”.
-Once again, we can deep dive into Japanese culture and history, visiting Senso-ji Temple and its pagoda.
-Near the temple, there are so many food stands, meaning that even today we’ll get the chance to try out Japanese street food like ikayaki (grilled squid) or taiyaki (fish-shaped cakes filled with custard, chocolate or cheese).
+Asakusa will be our starting point, as it is the heart of old Tokyo.
+Once again, we can dive into Japanese culture and history, visiting Senso-ji Temple and its pagoda.
+Near the temple, there are so many food stands, meaning that even today we’ll get the chance to try out Japanese street food.
 Before leaving, let’s not forget to make a wish with an omikuji, a typical Japanese fortune ticket.

 Ueno

-Last stroll through the Yanaka district, one of the few areas that weren't bombed during the Second World War, and then we return to Shinjuku for dinner and maybe join locals life for a great night out in one of the many bars in the area.
+Next is a stroll through the Yanaka District, one of the few areas that weren't bombed during World War II, before we return to Shinjuku for dinner and maybe to join the locals for a great night out in one of the many bars in the area.

-Included: Japan Rail Pass Money Pot: local transports and admission fees if any Not include: food and beverages
+Money Pot: local transport and admission fees if any

 day 10